RandallShanePhD/redis_backup/README.md

 # redis_backup
-Simple hourly redis persistence file backup service.
+Simple hourly redis persistence file backup service for Ubuntu servers.

 ## Make it a Service
 0. As ROOT, clone this repo to /opt directory.